spectre-app/www/content/blog/2021-02-04-whats-a-password.md

 ![Everything](https://64.media.tumblr.com/1ad96cc69a39c74a835795c65ed54cee/cf882d1e773b3db8-ba/s500x750/5dd21f5996b20e2968a8f096ef879df71944d889.gifv)

-Spectre was built extremely intentionally and has been securing people's lives since 2011.
-Its algorithm is cryptographically hardened at several stages.
+Spectre was built intentionally to be different.
+It has been securing people's lives since 2011.
+Its algorithm has cryptographical hardening at several stages.

 But what really matters is our wishlist.
-Let's take an honest look:
+So let's take an honest look:

 I don't want to have to remember a ton of things
 : Spectre asks you to remember one single personal secret.
 Oh, and, your name.

 I don't want anyone else having control over my passwords : Your passwords exist nowhere.
 They are pure math.
-A spectre, almost.
+A spectre, you might say.
+Control requires your personal secret.
+Tell no-one and you maintain sole control.

-I don't want to be dependant on anyone for access to my own passwords : Spectre is Free Software, its mathematical algorithm public and its code Open Source.
+I don't want to be dependent on anyone for access to my own passwords : Spectre is Free Software, its mathematical algorithm public and its code Open Source.
+You don't need us, you don't need backups, you don't need the cloud.
+You need your personal secret and you need the algorithm.
-Trust us, or don't, it's up to you.
+Trust us, or don't.
+Get someone you trust to verify the math and code for you.

+I don't want to risk getting locked out of my passwords : Since the bare minimum for getting any password is your personal secret and the algorithm, everything else may fail, but you can still derive your passwords.

+I don't want passwords an authority or criminal could seize or lay siege to : Seizing or sieging something requires that it exists in a certain place.
+Spectre's passwords don't exist - they are mathematical derivations.
+Don't give store or up your personal secret and no-one can access what comes from it.

-I don't want anyone able to find, steal or discover my secrets : Don't tell anyone your personal secret, done.
-Since Spectre doesn't save or send your passwords anywhere, there's really nothing to steal or find.
+I don't want anyone able to find, steal or discover my secrets : Since Spectre doesn't save or send your passwords anywhere, there's really nothing to steal or find.
-Spectre uses extremely high entropy encoding algorithms making your passwords extremely resiliant to guesses, discovery or attacks.
+Don't tell anyone your personal secret, done.

 I don't want to have to do mental gymnastics to get to my secrets : The algorithm may be a math formula, but we'll take care of the solving.
-Just tell us the site you want a password for and we've got your password.
+Just tell us the site you want a password for, and we've got your password.

-I don't want to have to do any work when creating a new account : Same deal – tell us the name of the site, we tell you the password.
+I don't want to have to do any work when creating a new account : Same deal – tell us the name of a site, we've got your password.
 Simple and done.

 I don't want to worry about ever forgetting or losing my passwords again : It's math.
 The solution doesn't disappear just because you forgot it.
-Even if you were to lose everything you have and hold, get Spectre, enter your full name and personal secret, and it's got your passwords, all of them, instantly, no Internet, just math.
+Even if you were to lose everything you have and hold: get a Spectre app, enter your full name and personal secret.
+All your passwords are there, instantly, no backups, no Internet, just math.
 But uh – don't forget your personal secret.
-Without it, you're not you.
-You're the clone.
+Without it, you may just be the clone.

 I want passwords that are *scientifically* good passwords : Spectre's passwords are cryptographically generated from uniform one-way hashing algorithms encoded into password policies designed to find the perfect balance between maximum entropy and maximum usability.

-I want passwords that are practically impossible to guess : There's two types of guessable passwords: prior knowledge and low entropy.
+I want passwords that are practically impossible to guess : There are two types of guessable passwords: prior knowledge and low entropy.
 Spectre's passwords are immune to prior knowledge bases guesses since there is no trace of personal information on you in them.
-Spectre's passwords are extremely high entropy, making them maximally hardened against random guesses.
+Spectre's passwords are high entropy, making them maximally hardened against random guesses.

 I want passwords that my relatives can inherit should anything happen to me : Pass your personal secret on in your last will and testament.